Every Kit Needs The Right Snare Drum

 What It Is Made OF Determines What It Is Made FOR

 Snare drums produce different sounds based on the materials they are composed of.
-Jazz snare drums are usually made of brass or wood, with maple being the predominant material, which gives the drum a rich, deep sound.
-Rockers like snare drums made of stainless steel, which gives the drum a distinct and louder sound that lets it be heard against the backdrop of electric guitar riffs.
-Metal drummers and punk rockers like a snare drum that makes a lot of noise at higher pitch and one that can handle some pretty heavy action.
+Jazz snare drums are usually made of brass or wood, with maple being the predominant material.
+This gives the drum a rich, deep sound.
+Rockers like snare drums made of stainless steel and that distinct and louder sound helps it be heard against electric guitar riffs.
+Metal drummers and punk rockers like a snare drum that makes a lot of noise at higher pitch.
+And it must handle some pretty heavy action.
 Their snare drums usually feature materials like aluminum, bronze, brass, or synthetics like carbon fiber or acrylic.

 The Difference The Head Makes

 The drumhead the drummer strikes will greatly affect the sound.
 Funk drummers like a tightly tuned head made of durable material that will deliver immediate, full-bodied sound.
 Those favoring punk seem to prefer a tighter set up that produces crisper action and sound.
 Jazz drummers usually outfit their snares with a textured drumhead that enhances the nuanced, muffled sound they want.
-And rockers want a slightly muffled sound rippling through a heavy drumhead, which gives the snare more “thump” and less “crack.”
+And rockers want a slightly muffled sound rippling through a heavy drumhead.
+For them, the right drum head gives the snare more “thump” and less “crack.”

 More tightly tuned heads will prove less durable, regardless of material.
 But the difference is not so great that you should let it affect your set up.
 Tune the head to your style, and let it rip.
 Most heads will give you a decent return on your investment.

-As you put your set together, or select a snare drum for an existing set, consider your needs and style, then choose a snare drum that will deliver the sound you are looking for.
+As you put your set together, or select a snare drum for an existing set, consider your needs and style.
+Then choose the right snare drum that will deliver the sound you are looking for.